Yitzack/Short-Projects/README.md

 Create a Wave file from sound sources and data processing.

+##Boid_Mass_Casualty

+Make a boid simulation with a mass casuality event and EMT boids.

 ## Det_Sim

 Detination simulation where I blow up a simulated concrete bunker with a simulated explosion.